Pathaan (film): Controversy

-Marketing
+Marketing and release

 The release date of Pathaan was revealed on 2 March 2022 through an announcement teaser.
-A first look motion poster was revealed on 25 June 2022.
+A first look motion poster of Khan was revealed on 25 June 2022.
 The teaser of the film was released on 2 November 2022, coinciding with Shah Rukh Khan's 57th birthday.
 The official trailer was released on 10 January 2023.
 The film's trailer was also showcased on Burj Khalifa on 14 January 2023.
 Against norm, pre-release publicity was limited with no media interactions or public events.

-Release

 Theatrical

-Pathaan was theatrically released, in standard, IMAX and 4DX versions, in India on 25 January 2023, coinciding with Indian Republic Day weekend along with dubbed versions in Tamil and Telugu.
-Pathaan was the first Indian film to release in the novel ICE theatre format.
-The film was released in 8000 screens worldwide, which included 5000 screens in Hindi and 450 screens in Tamil and Telugu versions within India.
+It was theatrically released, in standard, IMAX and 4DX versions, in India on 25 January 2023, coinciding with Indian Republic Day weekend along with dubbed versions in Tamil and Telugu.
+It was the first Indian film to release in the novel ICE theater format.
+The film was released across 8000 screens worldwide, which included 5,500 screens across India and 2,500 screens across overseas markets.

 The film was theatrically released in Bangladesh on 12 May 2023 and thus became the first Hindi film to be released in the country.
 The film was released in Russia on 13 July 2023.
 The film was also released in Japan on 1 September 2023.

 Home media

-The digital streaming rights of Pathaan were sold to Amazon Prime Video for ₹100 crore.
+The digital streaming rights of the movie were sold to Amazon Prime Video for ₹100 crore.
 On the platform, the film's extended version was premiered on 22 March 2023 in Hindi, Tamil and Telugu.

-The satellite rights were acquired by Colors Cineplex, where it premiered on 25 May 2025.